-The similarities and differences between artificial intelligence and the brain have been central to pioneering work in computer science.
-For example, the seminal frameworks of the Turing Test (Turing, 1950) and the von Neumann architecture (Von Neumann and Kurzweil, 1958) emphasize the imitation of brain functions by computers, laying the foundations for modern computing and artificial intelligence (AI); J. C. R. Licklider, who introduced the concept of man-computer symbiosis, argued that collaboration between computers and the brain would drive advances in formalized reasoning, scientific decision-making, and complex situation management (Licklider, 1960; Campbell-Kelly et al., 2023).
+The similarities and differences between artificial intelligence and the human brain have been central to pioneering work in computer science (Turing, 1950; Von Neumann and Kurzweil, 1958).
 Recent advances in AI highlight its connection to the brain and its implications for economic development.
-When Geoffrey Hinton, the "Godfather of AI," discussed his work on artificial neural networks (ANNs), he stated, "It's going to be like the Industrial Revolution-but instead of our physical capabilities, it's going to exceed our intellectual capabilities" (BBC News, 2024).
+Geoffrey Hinton, the "Godfather of AI," stated, "[AI]'s going to be like the Industrial Revolution-but instead of our physical capabilities, it's going to exceed our intellectual capabilities" (BBC News, 2024).
 However, existing economic studies have rarely examined the implications of AI's foundational philosophy-its relationship with the brain-for innovation and growth.
-Given the recent rapid advances in AI, we seek to explore the intricate relationships between AI and the brain in the innovation process.